Study Detects Recent Instance of Human Evolution

 Dr. Jonathan Pritchard, a statistical geneticist at the University

-and the co-author of the new
+of Chicago and the co-author of the new

 article, said that there were many signals of natural selection in the human